 A freak weather event devastated the suburb of Frankton in 1948.
 A major tornado swept through and in 10 minutes killed three people, injured many others and destroyed or damaged up to 150 houses.

 Suburb 2 km west of the city centre.
 After the railway line from Auckland reached Frankton in 1877, a settlement developed.
 The completion of the main trunk line in 1908 increased Frankton’s strategic importance, and that year it acquired a town board, achieving borough status in 1913.
 In 1917 Frankton amalgamated with Hamilton, but retained a separate working-class identity.
 The Railways Department was a major employer, and from 1920 to 1929 the Frankton Junction railway house factory made prefabricated railway houses which were erected throughout New Zealand.
 The ageing Frankton Junction complex closed in 1975, and Hamilton railway station was built further south.

-Temple, college and farm complex established in the 1950s by the Church of the Latter Day Saints (Mormons) south of the city (now within its boundaries).
+Temple, college and farm complex established in the 1950s by the Church of Jesus Christ of Latter-Day Saints (Mormons) south of the city (now within its boundaries).
 In 2009 the church closed the college.
 The temple remains a prominent landmark.

 Zoo located north-west of Nawton.
 It was developed from Hilldale Game Park, established in 1969.
 In the early 2000s it housed over 400 mammals, reptiles and birds in enclosures modelled on natural habitats.

 Collection of around 1,500 exotic and indigenous tree species covering 20 hectares, located west of Dinsdale.
 Established by private owners in 1968, in the 2000s it was administered by the Hamilton City Council.